Skip to content

 Authenticate via OIDC

-Your CI job uses its existing identity — GitHub Actions token, Clerk, or Auth0.
+Your CI job uses its existing identity: a GitHub Actions token, Clerk, or Auth0.
 No API keys, no secrets to rotate.

 Claim & Use